Lover (album): Commercial performance

 Variety, citing Republic Records, reported Lover sold nearly one million copies before its release.
-In the U.S., the album sold around 450,000 copies in its first day and debuted at number one on the Billboard 200 with first-week tally of 867,000 album-equivalent units, of which 679,000 were pure sales.
-It is Swift's sixth U.S. number-one album and made her the first female artist to have six albums sell more than 500,000 copies each in one week.
+In the United States, the album sold around 450,000 copies in its first day and debuted at number one on the Billboard 200 with a first-week tally of 867,000 album-equivalent units, of which 679,000 were pure sales.
+It is Swift's sixth number-one album and made her the first female artist to have six albums sell more than 500,000 copies each in one week.
 In its opening week, Lover outsold all of the other 199 albums on the chart combined, becoming the first album to do so since Swift's Reputation (2017).
-All of Lover 18 tracks simultaneously charted on the Billboard Hot 100, breaking the record for the most simultaneous chart entries for a female artist.
+All of the album's 18 tracks simultaneously charted on the Billboard Hot 100, breaking the record for the most simultaneous chart entries for a female artist.
 With Lover, Swift returned to the top of the Billboard Artist 100 chart for a thirty-seventh week, extending her all-time record as the longest-running number-one act.
+By June 2024, the album had spent 250 weeks on the Billboard 200 chart.

 The Recording Industry Association of America (RIAA) certified Lover platinum, denoting one million album-equivalent units, after four weeks of release.
-The only million-selling U.S. album of 2019, it sold 1.085 million pure copies, both physical and digital, becoming the year's best-selling album.
-It was the fourth time Swift had the best-selling album of a calendar year in the U.S., after Fearless (2009), 1989 (2014), and Reputation (2017).
+The only million-selling album of 2019 in the United States, it sold 1.085 million pure copies, both physical and digital, becoming the year's best-selling album.
+It was the fourth time Swift had the best-selling album of a calendar year in the United States, after Fearless (2009), 1989 (2014), and Reputation (2017).
 Combining singles sales and streaming, Lover sold 2.191 million units throughout the year.
-By October 2022, the RIAA certified it triple-platinum and it had sold 1.5 million pure copies in the U.S.
+The album surpassed two million copies sold in the United States by January 2024, becoming Swift's 10th album to do so.
+After Swift embarked on the Eras Tour in April 2023, Lover re-entered the top 10 of the Billboard 200.
+The RIAA certified Lover seven-times platinum in September 2025 for surpassing seven million units.